hylo-lang/Lotsawa/ImplementationNotes.md

   from sort key to contiguous sets of derivations.
 The sort key can be, in lexicographical order, (completeness, symbol, leo-ness, dot position, start position), where symbol is the LHS symbol of completed items and otherwise the leo transition/Earley postdot symbol.
-Finding items with a given postdot symbol in a given earley set, during reduction, becomes a binary search in the earley set (using start position 0 or ignoring start position).
+Finding items with a given postdot symbol in a given earley set, during reduction (lookup 1), becomes a binary search in the earley set (using start position 0 or ignoring start position).

 - If we are concerned about the cost of skipping over a long string of derivations for a single logical earley item, we can add a slow path where after some constant number of derivations have